Harrison1/unrealcpp-com/src/pages/blog/post-45-healthbar-ui.md

 };
 ```

 Next, we'll move into the `CampFire.cpp` file.
 Include both `Kismet/GameplayStatics.h` and `TimerManager.h`.
 In `constructor` function we'll setup our `BoxComponent`, `ParticleComponent`, and connect the overlap functions to the `BoxComponent`.
 Next, we'll create the `OnOverlapBegin` function, if the conditions pass as `true`, we'll set the necessary parameters to and then trigger our the fire timer to run and loop the `ApplyFireDamage` function after **2.2s**.
-The reason why the timer is set to 2.2 seconds is because our player has invincibily that lasts 2 seconds so we want the `ApplyFireDamage` function to run right after the invicibiliy is turned off, so the extra 0.2 seconds is a buffer to prevent conflicts. `OnOverlapEnd` is where we clear the timer and set `bCanApplyDamage` indicating the fire cannot apply damage to the player.
+The reason why the timer is set to 2.2 seconds is because our player has invincibility that lasts 2 seconds so we want the `ApplyFireDamage` function to run right after the invincibility is turned off, so the extra 0.2 seconds is a buffer to prevent conflicts. `OnOverlapEnd` is where we clear the timer and set `bCanApplyDamage` indicating the fire cannot apply damage to the player.
 The `ApplyFireDamage` function first checks if `bCanApplyDamage` and then runs `ApplyPointDamage` with `MyCharcter` as the actor to apply damage and the fire will deal **200.0f** points of damage. `ApplyPointDamage` is a function inherited from **GameplayStatics**.
 Below is the final `CampFire.cpp` file.

 #### CampFire.cpp
 ```cpp